Kapaya/vlhcc21/paper.md

 `=ExtractNumber(B)`

 Now column C contains numeric values, so Jen can sort the table by the column of prices.
-Because the table is synchronized with the web page, the page becomes sorted as well.
+Because the table is synchronized with the website, the page becomes sorted as well.

-*Extracting Product URL With Formulas* (@fig:ebay Part C): While completing the previous task, Jen realizes there is another customization she would find useful: prioritizing listings where she has not yet visited the details page for the listing.
+*Extracting Product URL With Formulas* (@fig:ebay Part C): While completing the previous task, Jen realizes there is another customization she would find useful: prioritizing products for which she has not yet visited the details page for the listing.
 To do this, she must first return to _extracting_ more relevant data from the page.

 Each listing links to a page for the specific item, but because the URL is not visible in the page, it's not possible to directly scrape this value by demonstration.
 However, Jen can still achieve the goal by directly writing an extraction formula.